Thursday, December 2, 2021

 11) The Rise of Skywalker

-Abrams tries to cover the senselessness with a manic pace and throwing constant distractions at the audience, like shouting 'Space squirrel!' whenever we are starting to question what's happening.
+Abrams tries to cover the senselessness with a manic pace and throws a blizzard of distractions at the audience.
+It's kind of like shouting 'Space squirrel!' whenever we start to question what's happening.

-Finn is given little to do, neither is Poe, and the newest member of the gang, Rose, is so abruptly and unceremoniously sidelined it'll give you whiplash.
-The narrative through line between these movies is non-existent, the changes in direction are jarring and derail the audience and take the viewers out of the movie.
+Finn is given little to do, and neither is Poe.
+The newest member of the gang, Rose, is so abruptly and unceremoniously sidelined it'll give you whiplash.
+The narrative through line between these movies is non-existent, the changes in direction are jarring, derail the audience and take the viewers out of the movie.

 The fake out with Chewie supposedly being blown up is ripped from Raiders of the Lost Arc, where one of two trucks explodes and Indy thinks Marion is dead.
 She isn't.
 It worked there, it doesn't here.